abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   ![array full](./img/arrays-full.png)
   - This operation takes `O(n)` time, where `n` is the current number of items.
 In addition, if the array becomes overfull, it will be necessary to create a new, smaller array and copy the items again.
 Once again, this operation takes `O(n)` time.
     ![array full](./img/arrays-full-1.png)
-- It may not need the extra capacity, and it may be wasteful to reserve memory that is never used.
-On the other hand, You may also fill the array again and it becomes overfull, it will be necessary to create a new, smaller array and copy the items again.
-Once again, this operation takes `O(n)` time.
+- Reserving extra memory can be wasteful if not needed, but an overfull array may require creating a smaller array and copying items, which takes O(n) time.

-> So specifying the size of the array in advance is a good workaround, but it's not a perfect solution.
+So specifying the size of the array in advance is a good workaround, but it's not a perfect solution.
 [Linked lists](#linked-lists) provide a more flexible alternative.
 As **with linked lists, the items can be anywhere in memory**.

 ---

 ### Dynamic Array

-**dynamic** -> can change size after initiation based on the need

-> **Dynamic array** is that a list instance maintains an underlying array that often has greater capacity than the current length of the list.
+A dynamic array maintains an underlying array with greater capacity than its current length, allowing easy appending of new elements to the list.

->
-> - This extra capacity makes it easy to append a new element to the list by using the next available cell of the array.
+> **dynamic** -> can change size after initiation based on the need

-- this is where languages differ in allocating (managing) memory, as language like `c++` requires to have static array and to change it you need to redeclare another array with the new size which will be in **different memory location**
+- this is where languages differ in allocating (managing) memory:

+  - language like `c++` requires to have static array and to change it you need to redeclare another array with the new size which will be in **different memory location**
   - language like `python` and `javascript` are dynamic and it automatically manages memory for us
-  - Python’s `list` class presents a more interesting abstraction.
-Although a list has a particular `length` when constructed, the class allows us to add elements to the list, with no apparent limit on the overall capacity of the list.
-To provide this abstraction, Python relies on an algorithmic sleight of hand known as a **dynamic array**.
+    - `Python`'s `list` class offers an intriguing abstraction.
+While it has a specific length at construction, it allows adding elements without an apparent capacity limit, achieved through a technique called a `dynamic array`.

-- If a user continues to append elements to a list, Any reserved capacity will eventually be exhausted.
-In that case, the Array-class requests a new, larger array from the system, and initializes the new array so that its prefix matches that of the existing smaller array.
+- When a user keeps appending elements to a list and exhausts the reserved capacity, the Array-class requests a new, larger array from the system.
+It initializes the new array with a matching prefix to the existing smaller array.
+The old array is then reclaimed by the system as it's no longer needed.

-  - > At that point in time, the old array is no longer needed, so it is reclaimed by the system.
-  - We rely on a function named `getSizeOf()` that is available from the sys module.
-This function reports the number of bytes that are being used to store an object in Python.
-For a list, it reports the number of bytes devoted to the array and other instance variables of the list, but not any space devoted to elements referenced by the list.
+  - In `Python`, the `sys` module provides a `getSizeOf()` function, which reports the number of `bytes` used to store an object.
+For a list, it reports the bytes allocated for the array and other instance variables but not the space for the elements referenced by the list.
-  - Because a list is a referential structure, the result of `getSizeOf` for a list instance only includes the size for representing its primary structure; it does not account for memory used by the objects that are elements of the list.
+    - Note: Because a list is a referential structure, the result of `getSizeOf()` for a list instance only includes the size for representing its primary structure; it does not account for memory used by the objects that are elements of the list.

+---

 #### How it works with capacity ?

-##### The capacity problem

-- When specifying the capacity of the new array, we don't do so by adding `1` to the capacity as this will result in creating array and copy elements each time we want to insert one more element
+- **The capacity problem**: When specifying the capacity of the new array to copy the old array into, it must be large enough to hold all the old elements.
+Adding just `1` element to the capacity for each new element is inefficient, as it would require creating and copying the array repeatedly.

   - Ex: We have array of length `3` and we increase it like this:
     - `insertions = (4+5+6+...+N)` --> `O(N^2)` -> **Time series**